luisdelaye/CurSa/README.md

 North America / Mexico / 'Zacatecas'
 North America / Mexico / Zacatecas / 'Zacatecas'
 ------------------------------------------------------------------------
-All names in outfile.tsv have a match in color_ordering.tsv See https://github.com/luisdelaye/CurSa/ for more details.
+All names in outfile_round1.tsv have a match in color_ordering.tsv See https://github.com/luisdelaye/CurSa/ for more details.
 ------------------------------------------------------------------------
 ```

 Note that you got several warnings.
-But they do not represent errors in outfile.tsv since they correspond to those cities that are named as the states in which they are located.
+But they do not represent errors in outfile_round1.tsv since they correspond to those cities that are named as the states in which they are located.
 Now change the name of outfile.tsv to:

 ```
 $ mv outfile.tsv metadata.e1.tsv